The Performance panel offers tools for profiling and analyzing the responsiveness of your UI during the course of user interaction. With it, you can:

 The Visual throughput (FPS) graph shows the estimated frames per second (FPS) during the course of the profiling scenario, where 60 FPS is the ideal display rate.
 Dips in the frame rate indicate performance bottlenecks and a frame rate of zero means that frames are getting dropped entirely.

 Use the lowermost details pane to get the full breakdown of what happened on the page.
-The Timeline details tab provides a breakdown of events that occured within the various browser subsystems.
+The Timeline details tab provides a breakdown of events that occurred within the various browser subsystems.

 Event list sort control